termslang/termslang/README.md

 Let REMAINING read record TMP.
 Procedure end.
 ```
 A procedure starts with the word procedure followed by it's name in double quotes and ends with sentence "Procedure end."
 One is not allowed to call a procedure from another procedure.
-Recursive calls are disallowed either.
-Those all are gas saving decisions.

 Procedures can be used to replace Solidity modifiers.
 The following procedure only returns when called by contract owners.
 ```